DisposaBoy/GoSublime/README.md

 Intro
 -----

-GoSublime is a Golang plugin collection for the text editor [SublimeText 2](http://www.sublimetext.com/2) providing code completion and other IDE-like features.
+GoSublime is a Golang plugin collection for the text editor [SublimeText](http://www.sublimetext.com/) providing code completion and other IDE-like features.
+Both Sublime Text versions 2 and 3 are supported.

 Features
 --------